IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 Test 5 consisted of seven baffles that varied in different number of holes and diameters.
 They were evenly spaced within the reactor and were not taped down.
 The tracer concentration used was 10 g/L and a volume of 800 microliters was added.

+#### Results

+The time for 10% of the pulse to arrive at the effluent of a CMFR is approximately 0.1 t⋆.
+The closer the value of t_star is to 1 represents that the tracer had a long residence time in the reactor.

+CMFR - Test 1:
+The model estimated mass of tracer injected was 71 milligram The model estimate of the number of reactors in series was 1.0389946839919435 The tracer residence time was 290 second
+The ratio of tracer to hydraulic residence time was 0.7352838209477089 The value of t_star at F=0.1 was  0.085 dimensionless

+Two Baffles - Test 2:
+The model estimated mass of tracer injected was 58 milligram The model estimate of the Peclet number was 2.4600771019084946 The model estimate of the number of reactors in series was 2.2576044783306184 The tracer residence time was 290 second
+The ratio of tracer to hydraulic residence time was 0.8303643524025305 The value of t_star at F=0.1 was  0.35 dimensionless

+Four Baffles - Test 3:
+The model estimated mass of tracer injected was 4 milligram The model estimate of the Peclet number was 30.896910764354757 The model estimate of the number of reactors in series was 16.46835709366021 The tracer residence time was 340 second
+The ratio of tracer to hydraulic residence time was 0.8443532344425537 The value of t_star at F=0.1 was  0.64 dimensionless

+Four Baffles no holes - Test 4:
+The model estimated mass of tracer injected was 7.9 milligram The model estimate of the Peclet number was 5.680727405199826 The model estimate of the number of reactors in series was 4.00202944985461 The tracer residence time was 320 second
+The ratio of tracer to hydraulic residence time was 0.7871234079228485 The value of t_star at F=0.1 was  0.44 dimensionless

+Seven Baffles - Test 5:
+The model estimated mass of tracer injected was 15 milligram The model estimate of the Peclet number was 1.7719305592198877 The model estimate of the number of reactors in series was 2.1143469851517653 The tracer residence time was 340 second
+The ratio of tracer to hydraulic residence time was 0.8527618754211438 The value of t_star at F=0.1 was  0.32 dimensionless

 #### Data Analysis

-A total of 7 different test were run.
+A total of 5 different models were tested.
 This allows for an abundance of data to compare.
 The data will be presented individually and at the end of the data analysis is where differences and similarities of different models will be more carefully analysed.

 <p align="center"> <img src="https://github.com/IanStarnes/Barbara-And-Ian/blob/master/images/CMFR.png?raw=true" heights=110 width=427> </p>